9 to 11 is the optimal age for a Grand National winner.

 Use the tabs above to find out what you should be looking for.

 The first criteria is the Runners age.
 The Aintree Grand National fences require a level of maturity from the horses that usually comes with age and experience.
 So first off, eliminate all of those horses that are younger than nine or older than 11 years of age.
-In the last 20 years 17 of the winners have come from that age group.
+In the last 20 years 17 of the winners have come from that age group. *I have broken my own rule this year by tipped 8 year old The Last Samuri, lets hope I don’t regret it!

 The handicap system is designed to give every horse a fair crack at winning the race, good horses will carry more weight than those perceived to have less ability, historically horses carrying over 11 stone 3 pounds have struggled to overcome this handicap.
 Only three horses in the last 20 years have managed it, they were Many Clouds in 2015, Neptune Collonges in 2012 and Don’t Push It in 2010.